SnesFX/Utopia-Decomp/README.md

 * So uhh you can do whatever with this besides claim it as your own work lmao

+* IF YOU USE THIS IN YOUR PROJECT, OR IF YOU RE-UPLOAD THIS, PLEASE GIVE ME AND THE ORIGINAL DEVS CREDITS.

 # Additions

 * Discord Rich Presence Support